eriknovak/python-text-embedding-microservice/README.md

-# Document Embedding Microservice
+# Text Embedding Microservice
-Service for producing document representations via word embeddings.
+Service for producing text representations via word embeddings.

 ## Prerequisites

-- Create `.env` file in `microservice/config` folder.
+- Create `.env` file in `text_embedding/config` folder.
 See instruction described [here](./text_embedding/config/).

 - Python 3.* or higher (we recommend using Conda and creation of a separate enviroment for this project)